 - Our Feesv

-Service Fees (GBP) Manage your application £50 Postal- Full representation service £300 Super Priority Service - Minus Representation N/A Premium- Full Representative Service N/A Document Verification Service £150 Telephone Consultation £100 per/hour Face to Face consultation £100 per/hour Form Filling Service £150 per application * For full description of the services, please refer to our 'Services' section on our website.
+Service Fees (GBP) Manage your application £50 Standard or Postal- Full representation service £300 Super Priority Service - Minus Representation N/A Super Priority Service- Full Representation N/A Document Verification Service £150 Telephone Consultation £100 per/hour Face to Face consultation £100 per/hour Form Filling Service £150 per application * For full description of the services, please refer to our 'Services' section on our website.

 - Processing Timesv